rabbah/aio-cli-plugin-runtime/README.md

   --main=main                            the name of the action entry point (function or fully-qualified method name
                                          when applicable)

+  --native                               use default skeleton runtime where code artifact provides actual executable for
+                                         the action

   --sequence=sequence                    treat ACTION as comma separated sequence of actions to invoke

   --version                              Show version